yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 side of a multi-*producer*... wait, that's three different words describing the same concept in a single line!

-Synonyms like that make it for a more painful user experience than it has to be, and we're just getting started.
-Let's take a complete tour through all the issues in the terminology used by `mpsc`.
+Synonyms like that make it for more painful user experience than it has to be, and we're just getting started.
+Let's take a complete tour through all the issues of the terminology used by `mpsc`.

 ### Synonyms, shorthands, acronyms